jsancvil/my-website/README.md

 Update made on master on Github before rebase

+Repository Purpose

+This is just a readme file.

-## Repository Purpose
+## Purpose

-This will be a change that conflicts with whaterver  is on the remote side.
-This was edited locally.
+The purpose of this is to provied examples on how to use Git and GitHub together